-While these sites are our top five, there are many other options available to you when you starting out in transcription; here’s a summary with more details below:
+While these sites are our top five, which are legitimate and safe, there are many other options available to you when you starting out in transcription; here’s a summary with more details below:

 Site Rate Link to Apply BabbleType Not available Here CastingWords From $0.85 per audio minute Here GMR Transcription Not available Here Landmark Transcription Not available Here Daily Transcription From $0.05 per word Here Scribie From $5 per audio hour Here SpeakWrite Average monthly earning of $450 Here Transcription HUB From $0.71 per audio minute Here Way with Words From $0.45 per audio minute Here 3Play Media Not available Here

 Stressing that they are looking for highly educated and highly literate applicants, Babble Type offers both transcription and translation and offers ongoing support and training to the applicants they accept.
 They focus on accuracy, including context, so they’re looking for native speakers.

 Offering transcription and captioning services, Casting Words to work with freelancers from all around the world.
 They are looking for transcription that goes above and beyond, and they offer their customers a 99% accuracy promise, reflected in the relatively high rate of $0.85 per audio minute.

 With the average GMR Transcriptionist earning over $1,000 a month, there’s a good earning potential here.
 Offering both English and Spanish transcription, the only way to apply is via their website – no use calling or emailing.

 Landmark will only recruit transcriptionists based in Australia, but getting on board is as simple as taking a test and filling out a brief questionnaire.
 They have a few reviews from existing transcribers on their website, which praise how easy it is to navigate their system and get more work.